 Fair trade coconut oil

-Coconut oil that has been produced according to the ‘’Fair for Life’’ concept that guarantees fair pay, safe working conditions and community projects for the people involved with the production.
+This type of coconut oil is part of the ‘’Fair for Life’’ concept.
+It stands for fair pay, safe working conditions and community projects for the workers.

 Cruelty-free coconut oil

-Coconut oil is vegan and not tested on animals.
+Coconut oil is vegan and is not tested on animals.

-Unfortunately some coconut producers use chained monkeys instead of humans to pick coconuts.
-Monkeys work much faster and they cost much less.
+Some coconut producers use chained monkeys to pick coconuts because they work much faster and cost less than people.

-Luckily there is increased attention to this deeply saddening, unethical practise.
+Luckily there is increased attention to this saddening, unethical practice.